kevakba/BESS/README.md

 # BESS Problem

+## Aim:
+Our goal is to predict hourly electricity prices in Alberta using publicly available AESO (Alberta Electric System Operator) data.
+We fetch real-time and historical market data from the AESO public API, which is then preprocessed and used to train machine learning models.
+The model is designed to predict electricity prices for the next 24 hours, starting from the current runtime, enabling better short-term forecasting and decision-making for energy stakeholders.

 ## Project Structure
 - `.github`: contains github action workflows
 - `.gitignore`: Specifies files to be ignored by Git. 📄